 - Child custody rights.

-Why You Should Contact Divorce Attorney Ben Carrasco
+Why You Should Contact Austin Divorce Lawyer Ben Carrasco

 If you believe it is time to file for a divorce, you should contact me at the Law Office of Ben Carrasco.
-I am an experienced Austin Divorce attorney and proud Austin native.
+I am an experienced Austin divorce lawyer.
 I chose to open my own family law practice because it gives me the ability to make a significant difference in people’s lives.

 I will be handling your case at every step of the process.
 Unlike large law firms, I do not pass on the day-to-day tasks to a less experienced attorney.